zinzy/My-Digital-Garden/_notes/amsterdam.md

 ---
 title: "Amsterdam"
 category: "Places"
-excerpt: "I live in Indische Buurt, the finest neighborhood in Amsterdam.
-I've been here since late 2015."
+excerpt: "Since 2015, I've been happy to call Amsterdam, The Netherlands my home."
 ---
+Since 2015, I've been happy to call Amsterdam, The Netherlands my home.
+My partner Anja and I live in Indische Buurt, a fine and diverse neighborhood.

 ## Favorites

 ### Shops